CamilaRos/CamilaRos/README.md

-### Hi there 👋

-I'm Camila 🥰
+### Hi there!!
+I'm Camila 🤗

 - 🔭 I’m currently working on my college project in Java using the Spring framework 💻
-- 🌱 I’m currently learning Java 🤓
+- 🌱 I’m currently studying Computer Science in NCI 🤓
 - 💬 Ask me about studying IT in Ireland 🇨🇮
 - 📫 How to reach me: jeyse.camila@gmail.com
 - 😄 Pronouns: She/Her 🥰